-If you are working on SOA-based projects, you won’t deny the fact that Web Services can sometimes drive you crazy and when you are on the testing squad, the effect is even more!
+If you are working on SOA-based projects, you won’t deny the fact that testing web services can sometimes drive you crazy and when you are on the testing side, the effect is even more!

-In this quick tutorial, I will show you how to test web services using soapUI tool.
-So, let’s get started…
+In this quick tutorial, I will show you how to test web services in soapUI tool.

 This will bring up the new project setup pop-up which looks like this:

-The advantage of using a WSDL is that it contains all the crucial information about the web service to be tested – sample Request and Response, Web Service contents and much more.
-So basically, WSDLs make your life much easier, especially when you are just getting started with testing Web Services.
-So, I would recommend getting the WSDL files to get started – your project developers/webservice architects should have it!
+The advantage of using a WSDL is, it contains all the crucial information about the web service to be tested – Sample Request and Response, Web Service contents and much more.

 Step #3.
 Based on the WSDL source you use, soapUI will load the related definitions and configuration and will show up the operations in the Web Service.
-If you have followed the steps correctly, below is how the navigator would look like.
+If you have followed the steps correctly, below is how the navigator looks.

-You can double-click on the project name in navigator to see the overview of any project and related details.
-As you become an advanced user of soapUI, this window provides some very important information which you would need going forward.
+You can double-click on the project name in the navigator to see the overview of any project and related details.
+As you become an advanced user of soapUI, this window provides some valuable information which you would need going forward.

 In the same way, clicking on the Web Service gives you an interface-level view of the WSDL itself.

 Step #4.
-Now, how to test the Web Service in soapUI tool!
-Here is how…
+Now, how to test the web services in soapUI tool!

-With all the interface operations shown in the WSDL navigator screen, navigate to the service request in the test layout tree, double-click on the Request.
+With all the interface operations shown in the WSDL navigator screen, navigate to the service request in the test layout tree and double-click on the Request.
 This will open up a stubbed request and response with comments to help you fill it up.

-Fill in the mandatory field tags and click on the Green Play Button.
+Fill the mandatory field tags and click on the Run (Play) button.

-In the below example, I have simply added the values in the request for currency conversion and once I click on the Green Play button, it brings back response from the server, which is shown in the right section in the below image.
+In the below example, I have simply added the values in the request for currency conversion, and once I click on the green Play (Run) button, it brings back the response from the server, which will show in the right section in the below image.
 (Click image to enlarge)

-The Request/Response are by-default set to XML format.
-You can click on ‘Raw’ tab in either Request or Response to get a full view of the http request which was made to the server and the response returned back.
+The Request/Response are by default set to XML format.
+You can click on ‘Raw’ tab in either Request or Response to get a full view of the HTTP request made to the server, and the response returned.

-So, how do you find soapUI Web Services testing tool?
-Do give it a try and if at all you stumble upon any issues, let me know in the comments below.
+I hope you find this introductory tutorial to soapUI testing tool helpful.
+Do give soapUI a try and if at all you stumble upon any issues, let me know in the comments below.

 Latest posts by Amandeep Singh (see all)